jcalpickard/jcalpickard.github.io/hello.md

+---
+layout: page
+title: "Hello"
+---

-# Hello.
+### Hello.
 This is how I like to keep in touch.

 • 📧 The best way to contact me is over [email](mailto:hello@justinpickard.net).